tanfwong/rfsoc_notes/_sources/ch8/dit.md

   for each $n=0,1,\ldots,2^i-1$ and each binary sequence $b$ of length
   $\nu-1-i$.

   That is, we break the original signal $x[n]$ into 2 sub-signals respectively containing the even- and odd-indexed samples, each of which is further broken down into 2 sub-signals of even- and odd-indexed samples, and so on until there is a single sample left in each sub-signal of the last layer ($i=0$).
+The resulting signals can be arranged in a full binary tree with each signal indexed by its binary-sequence subscript.

 * Note that the length of $x^{(i)}_{b}[n]$  is $2^i$.
   Write the $2^i$-point DFT of $x^{(i)}_{b}[n]$ as: